StephenTemp/JupyterBookTutorial/README.md

 ![NewBook](/images/testbook.png)

-The **content** folder will be the main hub for the main sections of your book.
+The **content** folder will be the hub for the main sections of your book.
 If you add a section, however, be sure to update the table of contents either manually (it resides in the **data** folder) or automatically by running:

 ![Toc](/images/toc.png)